rwth-i6/returnn/docs/getting_started/data.rst

 ``Dim``
 -------

-A :class:`returnn.tf.util.data.Dim` object,
+A :class:`returnn.tensor.Dim` object,
-representing a dimension (axis) of a :class:`returnn.tf.util.data.Data` object.
+representing a dimension (axis) of a :class:`returnn.tensor.Tensor` object.
 We also refer to this as dimension tag, as it covers more meta information than just the size.